koaning/arxiv-frontpage/README.md

 - There is a [taskfile](https://taskfile.dev/) that contains some common commands.
 - There is a `.github` folder that contains all the cronjobs.
 - There is a `frontpage` Python module that contains all the logic to prepare data for annotation, to train sentence-models and to build the new site.
 - There are two `benchmark*.ipynb` files that contain some scripts that I've used to run benchmarks.
-Some attemps done with LLMs via `spacy-llm` while others were done with [pretrained embeddings](https://github.com/koaning/embetter).
+Some attempts done with LLMs via `spacy-llm` while others were done with [pretrained embeddings](https://github.com/koaning/embetter).
 - This project assumes a `.env` file, which you can use if you intend to use weights and biases to store custom sentence transformers or use external embedding providers.

 ## Notes